Category Archives: Other Venues

 Abstract Some professors claim college students seek the easy way out and prefer classes that lack challenge.
 In a multidisciplinary and multi-institutional ethnographic research study of the attainment of gender parity in an engineering department, it emerged that student attitudes … Continue reading

-One of the most challenging aspects of the conceptualization and creation of the paper “’I Wish that I Belonged More in this Whole Engineering Group:’ Achieving Individual Diversity,” for all the authors, was negotiating common space and language in which … Continue reading
+Abstract One of the most challenging aspects of the conceptualization and creation of the paper “’I Wish that I Belonged More in this Whole Engineering Group:’ Achieving Individual Diversity,” for all the authors, was negotiating common space and language in … Continue reading

 ‘I wish that I belonged more in this whole engineering group:’ Achieving individual diversity – personal reflection